 This post is part of a reading series on Doughnut Economics by Kate Raworth.
 To quickly access all chapters, please click here.
 Disclaimer: This chapter summary is personal work and an invitation to read the book itself for a detailed view of all the author’s ideas. |

-For a long time, it was assumed that since rationality is by definition universal, there was a single model of scientific methodology: the one notably followed by Galileo Galilei and Isaac Newton.
-This is how, for instance, the 19th-century economist William Stanley Jevons came to think that since physics explains the world from the atomic to the planetary level, the market should too—from the behavior of a single consumer to national and global outputs.
+For a long time, it was assumed that since rationality is by definition universal, there was a single model of scientific methodology, notably followed by Galileo Galilei and Isaac Newton.
+The 19th-century economist William Stanley Jevons, for instance, came to think that since physics explains the world from the atomic to the planetary level, the market should too—from the behavior of a single consumer to national and global outputs.
 In his own words, “Just as we measure gravity by its effects in the motion of a pendulum, so we may estimate the equality or inequality of feelings by the decisions of the human mind.
 The will is our pendulum, and its oscillations are minutely registered in the price lists of the markets.
 I know not when we shall have a perfect system of statistics, but the want of it is the only insuperable obstacle in the way of making Economics an exact science.”1

 Overcoming Our Inheritance